urs-waldmann/CarND-Vehicle-Detection/writeup.md

 As we can see in the final project video provided in the previous section, my pipeline works well on the project video.
 The bounding boxes are sometimes wabbly and there are really few false positives.
 In this section I want to adress some of the reasons.
 Please note that this list of troubleshooting points is not complete.

 First of all the car images provided are almost all pictures taken from behind the car.
 Thus my classifier is biased towards the back of cars and does not recognize well e.g. the side of a car.
-In the project video however there are several frames where the white car appears on the side.
-That is the reason why sometimes the pipeline detects "two small cars", i.e. to small bounding boxes next to each other and not a single big one fitting the whole white car.
+When a car that is overkaing enters the view of the camera, in the first moment we see only the side of this car.
+That is the reason why in this cases the pipeline detects "two small cars", i.e. to small bounding boxes next to each other and not a single big one fitting the car.
 Augmenting the vehicle images by images of different perspectives of a car helps to solve this problem.

-Furthermore I only tried a linear SVM.
+Furthermore I only tried a decision tree and a linear SVM.
 Although I used `sklearn.model_selection.GridSearchCV()` to find the best parameter `C` I did not test other classifiers.

 In addition the accuracy of my linear SVM varied between 98% and 100% and thus the result is not stable.
 By choosing a better composition of a feature vector I could have stabilized the accuracy of my classifier.

 Another problem was the sliding window serach.
 By using two scales on the whole image I got the cars in each frame.
-But to improve the wabbly bounding boxes and eliminate all false positives I should have used different scales together with different thresholds in different parts of the image.
+But to improve to eliminate all false positives I should have used different scales together with different thresholds in different parts of the image.
 Regarding this problem instead of restricting the area of each frame where to search for cars only from `ystart` to `ystop` as discussed in the section *Sliding Windows Search* I should have restricted the area to a trapezoid fitting the lanes.

+A huge problem is that this implementation is not processing images in real time at all.